Two Curves, One Price: Pricing & Hedging Interest Rate Derivatives Decoupling Forwarding and Discounting Yield Curves: Notation and Basic Assumptions

 where $N$ is the nominal amount, $L_{x}\left( T_{1},T_{2},dc_{x}\right) $ is the $T_{1}$-spot Xibor rate for maturity $T_{2}$ and $K$ the (simply compounded) strike rate (sharing the same daycount convention for simplicity).
 Introducing expectations we have, $\forall t\leq T_{1}<T_{2}$,

-where $Q_{x}^{T_{2}}$ denotes the $M_{x}$-$T_{2}$-forward measure corresponding to the numeraire $P_{x}\left( t,T_{2}\right) $, $\mathbb{E} _{t}^{Q}\left[ .\right] $ denotes the expectation at time $t$ w.r.t. measure $Q$ and filtration $\mathcal{F}_{t}$, encoding the market information available up to time $t$, and we have assumed the standard martingale property of forward rates
+where $Q_{x}^{T_{2}}$ denotes the $M_{x}$-$T_{2}$-forward measure corresponding to the numeraire $P_{x}\left( t,T_{2}\right) $, $\mathbb{E}_{t}^{Q}\left[ .\right] $ denotes the expectation at time $t$ w.r.t. measure $Q$ and filtration $\mathcal{F}_{t}$, encoding the market information available up to time $t$, and we have assumed the standard martingale property of forward rates

-to hold in each interest rate market $M_{x}$ (see e.g. ref. \cite{BriMer06} ).
-We stress that the assumptions above imply that each sub-market $M_{x}$ is internally consistent as the whole interest rate market before the crisis.
+to hold in each interest rate market $M_{x}$ (see e.g. ref. \cite{BriMer06}).
+We stress that the assumptions above imply that \emph{each} sub-market $M_{x}$ is internally consistent and has the same properties of the "classical" interest rate market before the crisis.
 This is surely a strong hypothesis, that could be relaxed in more sophisticated frameworks.